Paradeluxe/Praasper/README.md

 ![GitHub License](https://img.shields.io/github/license/Paradeluxe/Praasper)

-**Praasper** is an Automatic Speech Recognition (ASR) framework designed to help researchers transribe audio files to **word-level** text with accurate transcriptoin and timestamps.
+**Praasper** is an Automatic Speech Recognition (ASR) framework designed to help researchers transribe audio files to **utterance-level** text with accurate transcriptoin and timestamps.

 ![mechanism](promote/mechanism.png)

-In **Praasper**, we adopt a rather simple and straightforward pipeline to extract phoneme-level information from audio files.
-The pipeline includes [Whisper](https://github.com/openai/whisper) and [Praditor](https://github.com/Paradeluxe/Praditor).
+In **Praasper**, we adopt a rather simple and straightforward pipeline to extract utterance-level information from audio files.
+The pipeline includes [SenseVoiceSmall](https://github.com/modelscope/funasr) and [Praditor](https://github.com/Paradeluxe/Praditor).

-Now **Praasper** supports **Mandarin (zh)**.
-In the near future we plan to add support for **Cantonese (yue)** and **English (en)**.
-> For langauges that are not yet support, you can still get a result as the word-level annotation with high external boundaries.
-While the inner boundries could be inaccurate due to Whisper's feature.
+For more information about supported languages, please refer to the [FunASR](https://github.com/modelscope/funasr) repository.

 # How to use

-The default model is `large-v3-turbo`.
+The default model is `iic/SenseVoiceSmall`.

 >I personally recommend to use the SOTA model as time isn't a really big problem for offline processing.